TrySound/postcss-inline-svg/README.md

 ### Options

+#### options.path

+Path which will resolve url

+Default: `false` - path will be relative to source file if it was specified

 #### options.encode

 Enable light url encode which replaces `<`, `>`, `&`, `#`

 Default: true

-#### options.path
+#### options.transform(data, path, opts)

-Path which will resolve url

-Default: `false` - path will be relative to source file if it was specified
+Function which transforms svg content as you like.
+If result is falsy will be used default transform.
+Result should includes data:uri prefix and quotes.

+> options.encode affects only default transform

 # License